1937 in the Spanish Civil War: January–March

 Air supremacy for the Republic at the Jarama front, all-out attack on the last Republican positions.
-40 new Russian airplanes arrive at the Jarama front, giving the Republic air supremacy in the area.
-These planes consist of 15 ground strafers and 25 fighters, the fighters are nicknamed "Chatos".
+40 new Soviet airplanes arrive at the Jarama front, giving the Republic air supremacy in the area.
+These planes consist of 15 ground strafers and 25 Polikarpov I-15 fighters; the fighters are nicknamed "Chatos".
 The arrival of these planes forces the enemy planes to retreat.
 On the night of February 12, Nationalist General Orgaz commits all his reserves to gain control over the last key positions that still prevent his forces from cutting the Valencia highway.
 Several companies of the IBs — including British and Polish — as well as Spanish companies, were "cut to pieces" attempting to hold these positions.